FrancescoBonacina/flu-reduction-during-covid-19/README.md

         - `nb_days_testing_implementation`
         - `nb_days_contact_tracing_implementation`

       Air-travel data is not included since they are commercially available and restrictions apply to redistribution of this data.
-Source of data are listed in the document `data_sources.pdf`.
+Source of data are listed in the document [data_sources.md](https://github.com/FrancescoBonacina/flu-reduction-during-covid-19/blob/main/data_sources.md).

     - `FluNet_countries_fluregions.csv`: list of countries included in the FluNet repository and influenza region they belong to.
 Influenza regions are macro-regions defined by W.H.O which group countries with similar influenza epidemics.
 This information is used to implement stratified cross-validation in script `2_hyperparameters_tuning_for_regression_tree.R`.